QUESTION: How do I find out if a game or practice is cancelled due to weather conditions?

 ANSWER: We ask that anyone interested to please notify the league ASAP if they wish to volunteer as a Coach and/or register when Call for Coaches registration opens before each season.
 With enough coaches, we can make sure that each child will have an enjoyable experience.
 In the event of lack of coaches, we unfortunately have to increase the roster size of each team.

-QUESTION: How are coaches and determined?
+QUESTION: How are coaches, and teams determined?

 ANSWER: The DFYLL Board of Directors determines coach assignments at each division level.

 ANSWER: Please remember all Board members, coaches and others volunteer their time to help your children and league thrive.
 Without coaching, we can all do more to help.
-Pick up trash; pratice with your child at home; communicate with your coach; arrive on time to practice and games; and most of all be supportive of your child, teammates, coaches and umpires.
+Pick up trash; practice with your child at home; communicate with your coach; arrive on time to practice and games; and most of all be supportive of your child, teammates, coaches and umpires.

 QUESTION: What does league age mean?